astrafy/demo-dbt/README.md

 gcloud init
 ```

 5. You are now ready to run dbt commands within the dbt repository.
+You should start with the
+'jaffle_shop' example and then the 'dim_modelling'.

 This dbt project comes with two targets: